Ryan-Rong-24/WWW/README.md

 You can check for current membership by running `pts membership ases-admins`.

-In the case that the previous ASES team neglected to add you to the pts group properly, please submit a ticket to Stanford ServiceNow with the ticket type 'GET ACCESS TO EDIT EXISTING WEBSITE'.
+In the case that the previous ASES team neglected to add you to the pts group, please submit a ticket to Stanford ServiceNow with the ticket type 'GET ACCESS TO EDIT EXISTING WEBSITE'.